bruhtus/bruhtus.github.io/content/posts/python-vs-shell.md

 ### The Explanation

 The effect of checking git status in git submodules is quite a lot but still less than a second which gonna make people think "it's not that much of a difference", well, in case you forgot that this script objective is just to check git status on each git repo directory, it's just a simple task.
-If you're gonna to make a more complicated task with a lot of command, that's where you're gonna see the gap.
+If you're going to make a more complicated task with a lot of command, that's where you're gonna see the gap.

 I'm gonna explain the first test source code first, below is the python script for the first test:
 ```python